 View the full how-to with our Flower Crown DIY.

 4) Personalised Hand Fans

 Hand fans are must-have accessories for summer weddings, and what better fans are there than those you can completely personalise?
-In this DIY we show you how to make 5 different styles of hand fans for different wedding themes.
+In this DIY we show you how to make hand fans in 5 different styles for different wedding themes.
 They can even double as orders of service, RSVPs, or invitations!